-Once the sale of the company’s assets has been arranged, the company is placed into Administration, and the sale of the assets takes place.
-The assets can be sold very quickly once the company enters Administration, so often, the disruption to trade is minimal.
-Any assets owned by the original company that weren’t sold in the pre-pack arrangement would be realised through other means, and the original company would then be closed.
-The cash realised through the sale of company assets would then be used to make repayments to creditors on a pro-rata basis after deduction of Administrator’s costs and expenses.
+Once the sale of the company’s assets has been arranged, the company is placed into administration, and the sale of the assets takes place.
+The assets can be sold very quickly once the company enters administration, so often, the disruption to trade is minimal.
+Any assets owned by the original company not sold in the pre-pack arrangement would be realised through other means, and the original company would then be closed.
+The cash realised through the sale of company assets would then be used to make repayments to creditors on a pro-rata basis after deduction of administrator’s costs and expenses.

-- The use of a Pre-Packaged Administration will generally result in a higher return for creditors as opposed to a Liquidation.
+- The use of a pre-packaged administration will generally result in a higher return for creditors as opposed to liquidation.
 All assets are bought at in situ market value and consideration will often be paid for the brand, goodwill and other intangible assets.

 - Directors may be concerned that old suppliers will not wish to trade with the newco.
-Sometimes this may be the case, but often suppliers (even if burdened with heavy debts because of the Pre-Pack Administration) are keen to retain the business moving forward and will supply on a pro forma basis (i.e. not allowing credit).
-Over a period of time, this gives suppliers the opportunity to earn profits, which may go some way to mitigate losses suffered with the oldco.
+Sometimes this may be the case, but often suppliers (even if burdened with heavy debts because of the pre-pack administration) are keen to retain the business moving forward and will supply on a pro forma basis (i.e. not allowing credit).
+Over a period of time, this gives suppliers the opportunity to earn profits, which may go some way to mitigate losses suffered in the oldco.